JBladejs/ChessAi/README.md

 # ChessAi
-A Chess game with an ai
+A Chess game with an AI